rsyncOSX/RsyncUIdocs/content/post/RsyncUIdocs.md

 ## RsyncUI vs RsyncOSX

-For the moment, there are more users of RsyncOSX than RsyncUI.
+For the moment, there are more users of RsyncOSX than of RsyncUI.
 But the number of users of RsyncUI is growing.
-And Apple is clear, SwiftUI, which RsyncUI is developed by, is the future.
-This means that most of my development is now on RsyncUI.
-RsyncOSX is still supported, but only issues are fixed and no new features.
+And Apple is clear: SwiftUI, which RsyncUI is developed by, is the future.
+This means that my development is now on RsyncUI.
+RsyncOSX is still supported, but only issues are fixed and there are no new features.
+And RsyncUI has a few more features than RsyncOSX.
+If you are on macOS Sonoma, my recommendation is to use RsyncUI, not RsyncOSX.

-RsyncUI and RsyncOSX share most of the code for the model components.
-The main differences between the two apps are the user interface (UI) and how the UI is built.
-RsyncUI is developed utilizing SwiftUI.
-RsyncOSX is developed utilizing storyboards.
-Both apps utilize another great declarative library, Combine, developed by Apple and JSON files for storing tasks, logrecords and user configuration.
+There is some info about how [RsyncUI is built](/post/built/).

 ## New tasks, verify task and synchronizing data